 When you add a layer without any styling attached to it—for example, you import a CSV file or shapefile or add a hosted feature layer from its details page immediately after publishing—Map Viewer opens the Change Style pane with suggested styling defaults for the layer.
 Click OK to accept the suggestions or Cancel if you don't want to apply the styling.
 If you add a layer that already has styling applied, Map Viewer respects that styling.
 You must open the Change Style pane to see suggestions and make any styling changes to the layer.

-You can change the style of a layer at any time using the Change Style pane.
-To change the style of your feature layer, do the following:
+You can change the style of a layer at any time by using the Change Style pane for supported layers.
+If you aren't happy with the style changes you made, you can return to the default style of the layer after applying the changes.

 - Verify that you are signed in and, if you want to save your changes, that you have privileges to create content.